greenbone/docs/src/glossary.rst

     compliance checks, extensive reports formats and special scan configs.
     The feed comes with a service level agreement ensuring support, quality assurance and availability.

+  VT
+    Vulnerability Tests (VTs) or also known as Network Vulnerability Tests (NVTs) are scripts written in the NASL programming language to detect vulnerabilities at remote hosts.